Blumlaut/EasyAdmin-docs/docs/install.md

 ensure EasyAdmin

-setr ea_LanguageName "en"                # set our language to english setr ea_defaultKey "F2"		 # set our menu button to F2, this is a one-time setting!
+setr ea_LanguageName "en"                # set our language to english setr ea_defaultKey "F2"		 # set our menu button, after joining this has to be changed in the FiveM Settings!

 add_ace group.admin easyadmin allow
 ```